jameshball/osci-render/README.md

 ### Standalone Application

-Run the `osci-render.exe` file on Windows, or the `osci-render.app` file on macOS.
+Run the `osci-render.exe` file on Windows, the `osci-render.app` file on macOS, or `osci-render` executable on Linux.
 You may need to allow the application to run if you get a warning.

 Details on how to bypass security warnings or 'app is damaged' warnings on macOS can be found [here](https://support.apple.com/en-us/HT202491).